-In order to reply to the first question we can make use of a relation of "projection" (see [75]) showing how a concern projects to another one (usually from simple very specific concerns to more general and abstract ones).
-Usually such a relation results to a tree where the leaves represent the simple (not further "decomposable") concerns and the root represents the meta-object characterising the decision process for which the decision aiding has been requested.
+In order to reply to the first question, we can make use of a relation of "projection" (see [78]) showing how a concern projects onto another one (usually from simple very specific concerns to more general and abstract ones).
+Usually such a relation results in a tree the leaves of which represent the simple (not further "decomposable") concerns and the root represents the meta-object characterising the decision process for which the decision aiding has been requested.

 Example 4.1 Imagine an artificial lake, created due to a dam constructed in order to build an hydroelectric power station, used also for recreational activities (fishing, sailing etc.).
-The concern of "fish availability" (associated to the local fishermen) as well as the concern of "hydrogeological stability" (associated to the local electricity company) both project to the concern "lake management" (associated to the local authority: the local province).
+The concern of "fish availability" (associated to the local fishermen) as well as the concern of "hydrogeological stability" (associated to the local electricity company) both project onto the concern "lake management" (associated to the local authority: the local province).

-In order to reply the second question we can associate to each object the resources committed or requested by each actor for each of his concerns.
+In order to reply to the second question, we can associate to each object the resources committed to or requested by each actor for each of his concerns.
 The client's commitment in particular is a key issue for two reasons:

-- it will influence the content's of the problem formulation and the evaluation model;

-- it will play a particular role as far as the timing of the decision aiding process is concerned.
+it will influence the contents of the problem formulation and the evaluation model;it will play a particular role as far as the timing of the decision aiding process is concerned.